-Dealing with an ex who is a bully during a divorce can place you in a impossible situation, because often you are forced to either give in, or have the arguments keep escalating until they get to dangerous levels.
+Dealing with an ex who is a bully during a divorce can place you in an impossible situation because often you are forced to either give in or have the arguments keep escalating until they get to dangerous levels.
 People usually take one of three approaches.
 They (1) give in over and over trying to keep the peace; (2) shut down and hide from the bully; or (3) they get even more aggressive themselves in response to the bullying behavior.
 These are not great options, we have a few suggestions in order to help prevent these situations.

 When dealing with an ex who is a bully during divorce, keep it in writing.

 First, and probably most importantly in dealing with the bully, keep your dialog in writing.
 It is perfectly OK to insist that all your discussions occur over email or in text form.
 That way, it takes some of the intimidation out of you being yelled at.
 Perhaps more importantly, it creates a clear paper trail you can show the judge of the type of abuse you experience at their hands.